-The school's world-class facilities are impressive, comfortable, and technologically advanced.
-Wi-Fi is available in virtually all the rooms from the cafeteria to the auditorium, providing students with an easily accessible high-speed connection to the school's information network and databases.
+The school’s world-class facilities are impressive, comfortable, and technologically advanced.
+Wi-Fi is available in virtually all the rooms from the cafeteria to the 750-seat conference hall, providing students with an easily accessible high-speed connection to the school’s information network and databases.

 Shanghai Campus Phase III